-Given it’s bang in the centre of London, it’s not surprising that Soho is full of places to eat.
-You can get everything from all-day dim sum to fresh pasta to authentic sushi, but which restaurants are the best?
+Given it’s bang in the centre of London, it’s not surprising that Soho is full of great places to eat.
+You can get everything from all-day dim sum to fresh pasta to authentic sushi, but which are the very best restaurants in Soho?
 These ones right here.

 It’s no secret that Yauatcha is one of our fave restaurants in London and we could eat dim sum all day long, so we suggest diving straight in to their Taste of Yauatcha set menu.
 It gives you a good flavour of the place and includes THOSE baked venison puffs – but whatever you do save room for those macarons!

 Getting a table at The Palomar might not be easy, but it’s SO worth the effort.
 The menu brings together the cultures of Southern Spain, North Africa and the Levant and their tone Bass machluta and Jerusalem mix of chicken liver, heart & veal sweetbread a la plancha are must orders.

 Located in the basement of an old brothel in the heart of Soho, Blacklock has been serving up piles of juicy tender meat for several years now.
 They’ve become pretty famous for their ‘all in’ Sunday Roast for just £20 per person you’ll be presented with a huge platter of beef, lamb and pork, giant Yorkshire puddings, perfectly crispy roast potatoes, heritage carrots and sprouting broccoli.
 What’s more, at the bottom you’ll find three thick fingers of bread, soaked full of gravy and juices – a genius move.
 Also on the menu are their ‘cocktails for a fiver’ – what else could you ask for?

 24 Great Windmill St, Soho, London, W1D 7LG